Challenges and opportunities in light, precision air-attack

 Iraq, Afghanistan and Libya have been proving grounds for unmanned air vehicle technology, but they have also highlighted the value of manned fighters to provide support for forces engaging irregular opponents.
 At the same time, such conflicts have been characterized by weak or nonexistent challenges to airpower, so the most expensive attributes of a fighter that enable it to survive against high-end threats are not needed.
 The result has been efforts to expand the use of less costly ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "What Is The Future For Light-attack Aircraft?".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "What Is The Future For Light-attack Aircraft?".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.